 Private Piano Lessons and Semi-Private Piano Lessons (for MYC grads or students with previous piano experience, assessed at teacher’s discretion) tuition starts at $1120 per year for weekly 30 minute private lessons taking place between mid-September thru mid-June.
 Intermediate level students (level 4-6) may need 45 minute lessons weekly.
 Advanced may need 60 minute lessons.

-Tuition includes 34 lessons per year; 4-5 of which will 60 minute fun-filled, theme-based masterclasses plus 2 recitals.
-Tuition is payable in 1, 2 or 10 equal installments at the beginning of the year.
+Tuition includes: 34 lessons per year (4-5 of which will 60 minute fun-filled, theme-based masterclasses), 2 recitals and much more!
+Tuition is payable in 1, 2 or 10 equal installments via post-dated cheques at the beginning of the year.

 Registration, Books & Materials Costs: